antonioribeiro/laravel-installer/README.md

 * Configure a main template, a home view using main template and a route to home, so we can see Laravel 4 and Blade running

 # Changelog

+2013/02/01 12:45 (GMT-3) - Version 1.6.7

+* New command: "artisan update".
+Will execute composer self-update, composer update, phpunit composer update and composer dump-autoload --optimize on site and phpunit.

 2013/01/28 00:05 (GMT-3) - Version 1.6.6